mco-gh/mco.dev/content/post/random/mom.md

 I think there's a lesson here.
 When someone behaves in a way that sabotages their own self-interest and alienates everyone around then, whether due to mental illness, or disease, or addiction, or abuse, there's usually a valid reason.
 And yet, even knowing the source of their struggle, as I did with my Mom, it's hard to see through a wall.

-I have no easy answers and I'm no one's role model.
-But I'm going to try to spend less time in the construction business.
+I have no easy answers and I'm no one's role model but I'm going to try to spend less time in the construction business.